Jump to navigation

 Are Temper-resistant Receptacles (outlets) Required in Schools?

-According to the 2017 National Electrical Code, all 15-amp and 20-amp, 125V and 250V CI receptacles must be classified as a tamper-resistant GFCI.
+All 15-amp and 20-amp, 125V, and 250V CI receptacles must be classified as tamper-resistant GFCI.
 Tamper-resistant receptacles contain an internal, spring-loaded shutter that does not allow the entry of foreign objects.
 The shutter will not permit an electrical connection unless the pressure on both sides of the internal shutter is even.

 They are required in the following locations: